escobard/share/README.md

 ## DAPP

+Production product available here: https://share-ui.herokuapp.com/

+It's encouraged for reviewers to test the DAPP locally, to have access to the logs.

 ### DAPP Local setup

 Both the `UI` and `API` applications must be running for the product to work as intended.